 The Bible is full of people finding God helping them in the midst of the muddles and difficulties and challenges of life.
 Pain and suffering have always been part of life, and Christians, like everyone else, want to make sense of them.
 That's not always possible, but it can be possible to find God with us in the dark places of life.
-Jesus said 'I am the light of the world', and countless people around the world have found that to be true - that his light shines in the darkest places when we give ourselves to him.
+Jesus said 'I am the light of the world', and countless people around the world have found that to be true.